harlan-zw/harlanzw.com/content/blog/2023-april.md

 Most of my time was spent on [nuxt-og-image](https://github.com/harlan-zw/nuxt-og-image).
 It's quite a complicated module, working with a lot of tech that I haven't had much experience with.
-Namely WASM and some of the more complicated Buffer usages around encoding.
+Namely WASM and buffer encodings.

 I think I went through at least 30 beta release versions trying to solve all the issues...
 Definitely close to a stable release.